JDeeptaTech/az-infra-mgmt/tf.md

         # 3. Modify VM Host Group
         # Create a new list of VM MoRef IDs including the VM to add
+        # Use set for deduplication and convert to list
         new_vm_mo_ids = list(set(current_vms_in_group + [vm_to_add._moId]))
         print(f"New list of VM MoRef IDs for group: {new_vm_mo_ids}")